flatironinstitute/sciware/24_Types/main.md

     return [value] + values
 ```

-- This now works for any type (as long as you can write logic that makes sense)
+- This now works for any type!
+- But some operations don't make sense for any arbitrary type?
   - There are ways to add restrictions to the type parameter

 ### Numpy